s1dewalker/Model_Validation/README.md

 <img src="sc/cvs.JPG" alt="Description" width="500">

 2. Leave-one-out-cross-validation (LOOCV)

 Use when data is limited, but computationally expensive <br/>
+each data point is used as a test set <br/>
 `cv = X.shape[0]`

 <br/>